Safe and Caring School Communities

 Online Reporting Tool

-District Safe School Coordinators and their teams should monitor and respond to student reports of bullying, and all reports of other harmful behaviours made through the confidential online reporting tool.
+District Safe School Coordinators and their teams should monitor and respond to student reports of bullying, and all reports of other worrisome behaviours made through the confidential online reporting tool.

 Violence Threat Risk Assessment Protocols

-Boards of education should have Violence Threat Risk Assessment (VTRA) protocols in place with community partners to assess and respond to potentially harmful behaviours and threats of violence.
+Boards of education should have Violence Threat Risk Assessment (VTRA) protocols in place with community partners to assess and respond to potentially worrisome behaviours and threats of violence.

 VTRA protocols should be developed in collaboration with child and youth serving community agencies that represent: